isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     #include <some_library/common.h> // A file that is not locally relative, included from another library; use the <> form
     #include "foo.h"                 // A file locally relative to foo.cpp in the same project, use the "" form
     #include "foo_utils/utils.h"     // A file locally relative to foo.cpp in the same project, use the "" form
+    #include <component_b/bar.h>     // A file in the same project located via a search path, use the <> form

 ##### Note

 Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.
-For example, in a typical case where the `#include ""` search algorithm may search for a file existing at a local relative path first, then using this form to refer to a file that is not locally relative could mean that if a file ever comes into existence at the local relative path (e.g. the including file is moved to a new location), it will now be found ahead of the previous include file and the set of includes will have been changed in an unexpected way.
+For example, in a typical case where the `#include ""` search algorithm might search for a file existing at a local relative path first, then using this form to refer to a file that is not locally relative could mean that if a file ever comes into existence at the local relative path (e.g. the including file is moved to a new location), it will now be found ahead of the previous include file and the set of includes will have been changed in an unexpected way.

 Library creators should put their headers in a folder and have clients include those files using the relative path `#include <some_library/common.h>`